YTread Logo

 batteries

-need to be replaced every two to three years.
+need to be replaced every two or three years.

 electric car batteries myth busting how long will they last

-I mean, let's face it, sometimes talking to these people who hear
+Let's face it, I sometimes talk to these people who listen to

 electric

-cows for reasons I can't fathom, even though I've never sat on one let alone built one is like talking to a flat earther and trying to persuade them that the earth isn't it's really flat anyway that's what this video is about to try and point people in the right direction when these questions and comments pop up so if you're thinking of buying an Eevee and you're worried about batteries then don't and hopefully this video
+cows for reasons I can't understand even though I've never sat in one let alone sit in one.
+It's like talking to a flat earther and trying to persuade them that the Earth isn't really flat.
+Anyway, that's what this video is about, to try to point people in the right direction when asking these questions.
+And comments appear, so if you're thinking about buying an Eevee and you're worried about the batteries, then don't be and hopefully this video

 will